OUR DEDICATED STAFF

 Per Diem Therapist

 Kellen received his Master’s degree in clinical social work with a concentration in family and children studies from Monmouth University.
 Prior to earning his Master’s degree, Kellen received his undergraduate degree in Psychology from Montclair State University.
 Kellen is actively working towards his licensure as a licensed clinical social worker.
 Prior to and along with his work at Innerspace Counseling, Kellen has a decade of experience working with dual-diagnosis adults in a supportive housing setting.
-Kellen also volunteers with children who are living with family members who are actively seeking treatment for addiction issues.
+Kellen also volunteers with children who are living with family members who are actively seeking treatment.
 Kellen strongly believes that the best approach to successfully working within mental health is a client-centered therapy, highlighting each individuals uniqueness and individual strengths.
 Kellen utilizes Cognitive Behavioral Therapy and Dialectical Behavioral Therapy approaches when working with our clients.